mas-bandwidth/gafferongames/content/post/state_synchronization.md

 Next, what if we do want to perform some sort of delta encoding for state synchronization?
 We can but it's quite different in this case than it is with snapshots because we're not including every cube in every packet, so we can't just track the most recent packet received and say, OK all these state updates in this packet are relative to packet X.

 What you actually have to do is per-object update keep track of the packet that includes the base for that update.
 You also need to keep track of exactly the set of packets received so that the sender knows which packets are valid bases to encode relative to.
 This is reasonably complicated and requires a bidirectional ack system over UDP.
 Such a system is designed for exactly this sort of situation where you need to know exactly which packets definitely got through.
-You can find a tutorial on how to implement this in <a href="http://gafferongames.com/networking-for-game-programmers/reliability-and-flow-control/">this article</a>.
+You can find a tutorial on how to implement this in [this article](/post/reliability_and_flow_control/).

 So assuming that you have an ack system you know with packet sequence numbers get through.
 What you do then is per-state update write one bit if the update is relative or absolute, if absolute then encode with no base as before, otherwise if relative send the 16 bit sequence number per-state update of the base and then encode relative to the state update data sent in that packet.
 This adds 1 bit overhead per-update as well as 16 bits to identify the sequence number of the base per-object update.
 Can we do better?